-Walmart carries cellular data plans for multiple carriers, and through multiple MVNOs, resellers - and even direct prepaids.
+Walmart carries cellular data plans for multiple carriers, and through multiple MVNOs, resellers - and even carrier direct prepaid.

-Some plans sold through Walmart require purchase of a phone through Walmart to initiate the plan.
+Some plans sold through Walmart require the purchase of a phone or SIM card through Walmart to initiate the plan.

-Here are some of the MVNOs of interest to mobile internet seekers that can be found via Walmart - with links to corresponding gear center guides for specific information on each service:
+Here are some of the Prepaids and MVNOs of interest to mobile internet seekers that can be found via Walmart - with links to corresponding gear center guides for specific information on each service:

 - AT&T Prepaid Wireless